11 Kinky Sex Movies That Will Shock You

 Japan's premier shock film about fatal passion with suffocation and castration

 Oshima is not interested in the criminal subject matter: he interprets the criminal chronicle as a dialog in a closed room where two live in limbo of conversation, emotion, and unconventional sex, involving voyeurism, group sex, BDSM practices, and asphyxiation.
+The movie is full of NSFW moments.
+Its sexual themes and explicit scenes are something beyond any erotic and kinky scenes.
 The realm of the senses is a few rooms in a brothel where the main characters stay for years, losing themselves in a shared game.
 A frank and tragic film about merging and the inevitable mutual absorption, where the lines between “mine” and “theirs” become blurred and soon indistinguishable.

 “Immoral Tales” (1973), directed by Walerian Borowczyk

 Shameless Polish-French almanac on sexual taboos with anti-clerical sentiments

 A real treasure from the 1970s and a wonderful film about kinky and taboo stories for anyone once impressed by Pasolini and Makaveev.
 Transgressive in plot and inhumanly beautiful in visuals.
 The plots of three of the film's four short stories are set in the past, of which two are based on real life people: Elizabeth Bathory and Lucrezia Borgia.
 Immoral Tales is a clear provocation, which made a lot of noise in the year of its release.
 It’s no wonder, since the film can still be called controversial today, imagine what it was like 50 years ago — stories of masturbation in religious euphoria, bathing in blood, incest, and lesbian sex...